NiklasPfister/adaXT/docs/decision_tree/examples/creatingATree.md

 tree = DecisionTree("Regression", criteria=Squared_error)
 tree.fit(X, Y)
 ```
-You only have to specify that you are now using a regression tree instead of a classification tree, and adaXT takes care of the rest.
-The reason for this specification should become clear in the following section.
+You have to specify that you are now using a regression tree instead of a classification tree, and adaXT takes care of the rest.
+The reason for this specification is that regression and classification trees need to have some small differences in saved objects.
+This is for example relevant when making predictions as shown next.

 ## Using the fitted tree

 ### Prediction
-After the fitting we can predict new values using the tree with the [predict](../tree/DecisionTree.md#adaXT.decision_tree.DecisionTree.DecisionTree.predict) function.
+After the fitting we can predict new values using the [predict](../tree/DecisionTree.md#adaXT.decision_tree.DecisionTree.DecisionTree.predict) method of the tree.
 ```py
 result = tree.predict(np.array([5, 0]))
 print(result) # prints [1.]
 ```
 This works for both regression and classification trees, but the output is different.
-Both tree types first locate the nodes in which the new samples fall based on their structure.
-The classification tree then calculates the proportion of each class within those nodes and chooses the class with the highest proportion and returns that value as the prediction.
-In contrast the regression tree just takes the mean value of all the samples within each node and returns that as the prediction.
+Both tree types first locate the nodes in which the new samples fall based on their fitted structure.
+The classification tree then calculates the proportion of each class within those nodes, chooses the class with the highest proportion and returns that value as the prediction.
+In contrast the regression tree only calculates the mean value of all samples within each of those node and returns that as the prediction.

 ### Prediction Probability
 For classification it can useful to get a notion of classification probability for each of the possible classes instead of the predicted class label.
 With classification trees a commonly used option is to output the frequency each class has in the leaf nodes.
 In adaXT this can be done using the [predict_proba](../tree/DecisionTree.md#adaXT.decision_tree.DecisionTree.DecisionTree.predict_proba) function.